Tanzania

 07.00-08.00 Lecture: Update on Ebola (Dr. Schaefer)

-08.00-10.00 Rounds in the Fame hospital, Karatu: Focus on patients with sepsis and ckle cell anaemia (Dr. Artress)
+08.15-10.15 Rounds in Fame hospital: Focus on patients with sepsis and sickle cell anaemia (Dr. Artress)

-10.15-14.15 Laboratory manuals in Fame hospital: Diagnosis of malaria, African trypanosomiasis and lymphatic filariasis, Fame hospital (Dr. Anthony)
+10.15-14.15 Laboratory manuals: Thin and thick blood film for the diagnosis of malaria, African trypanosomiasis and lymphatic filariasis, Fame hospital (Dr. Anthony)

 Drive to Lake Eyasi (50 km)

 15.30-17.30 Field excursion to the Hadza tribe.
-Traditional medicine among the bushmen tribe around Lake Eyasi (Dr. Barjeda)
+Traditional medicine among the bushmen tribe around Lake Eyasi (David Barjeda)

 Drive to Octagon Lodge, Karatu (50 km)